Vince Welnick: Music career

 Welnick was born in Phoenix, Arizona, the great-grandson of Prussian immigrants.
 He started playing keyboards as a teenager.
 He joined a band, the Beans, which eventually morphed into the Tubes, a San Francisco-based theater rock band popular in the late 1970s and early 1980s and noted for early live performances that combined lewd quasi-pornography with wild satires of media, consumerism and politics.

 The Tubes in the 1980s were a major commercial rock act with substantial MTV success.
 Videos for "Talk to Ya Later" and "She's a Beauty" played in heavy rotation on MTV in the mid-1980s.
 While playing in the Tubes, Welnick met Todd Rundgren during the recording of "Remote Control" and later joined Rundgren's touring band.

 When Grateful Dead keyboardist Brent Mydland died of a drug overdose on July 26, 1990, the band began auditioning players to replace him, including Ian McLagan, Pete Sears and T Lavitz.
 Welnick was selected, not least for his high vocal range for backup harmonies.
 Welnick's first show with the Grateful Dead was on September 7, 1990, at the Richfield Coliseum in Richfield, Ohio.
 His Associated Press obituary mentioned he was so nervous at his first gig with the band that he could barely play, until the fans put him at ease.
-They held up banners reading, "Yo Vinnie," which Welnick later decided to use as the name of his BMI-affiliated publishing company, Yo Vinnie Music, once obtaining his writer and publisher rights back from Ice Nine Publishing, which had copyrighted his works without an agreement in place to do so shortly after Welnick joined the Grateful Dead.
+They held up banners reading, "Yo Vinnie," which Welnick later decided to use as the name of his BMI-affiliated publishing company, Yo Vinnie Music, after he got his writer and publisher rights back from Ice Nine Publishing, which had copyrighted his works without an agreement in place to do so shortly after Welnick joined the Grateful Dead.
 Bruce Hornsby also supplemented Welnick on grand piano for over 100 shows during Welnick's first years in the Dead.
 Welnick remained as a member of the Grateful Dead and the band's keyboard player until Jerry Garcia's death in August 1995, when the group disbanded.